-Building on the queries in the previous section, we now want to quantify the causal effect of obesity on T2D and CVD (Yoon et al., 2006).
+Building on the queries in the previous section, we now want to quantify the causal effect of obesity on T2D and CVD [50].
 Consider the counterfactual question,

 "What would be the effect on T2D if an individual changes from normal weight to overweight?"